angarsky/diveintopython/learn/variables_and_types/string-overall.md

 # Output: The first string comes before or is equal to the second string.
 ```

->= operator: This operator checks if the first string is greater than or equal to the second string in lexicographical order.
+The `>=` operator: checks if the first string is greater than or equal to the second string in lexicographical order.

 ```python
 str1 = "mango"